Overview

 - Update connector: Change label, description, sharing, or configuration of the connector.

-- Delete connector: Soft-delete (archive) a connector; it stops ingesting new content but existing documents remain.
+- Delete connector: Soft-delete (archive) a connector by default—it stops ingesting new content but existing documents remain.
+Use

 Documents

-- Get document: Return metadata for one document by content ID (status, file name, connector, tags, timestamps).
-Use this to check processing status before downloading content.
+- Get document metadata: Return metadata for one document by content ID (status, file name, connector, tags, timestamps).
+Use this to check enrichment status before downloading content.

 - Get annotated document: Return a time-limited pre-signed URL.
-GET that URL to download the document as structured JSON (metadata, title, body blocks, entities, sentences with sentiment).
+GET that URL to download private document content as structured JSON (metadata, title, body blocks, entities, sentences with sentiment).
 Use for search indexing, entity extraction, or structured display.

 - Get original document: Return a time-limited pre-signed URL.
-GET that URL to download the original file in its native format (e.g. .eml, .pdf).
+GET that URL to download the private document’s original file in its native format (e.g. .eml, .pdf).

 Typical flow